With so much personal data stored in today's smartphones, it is especially important to be proactive in protecting

 - Monitor — Built-in features like Restrictions and Family Sharing for iPhone® and Parental Controls for Android™ allow parents to restrict app downloads, restrict access to explicit music and restrict books, movies and TV that are not age-appropriate.
 These features are great ways to reinforce rules that are already set.

-- On iPhones, parents should visit the "Restrictions" menu on their child's phone.
+- On iPhones, parents should visit the "Screen Time" menu on their child's phone.
 This allows a parent to create a pass code on their child's device and set restrictions on the use of the Internet, camera, app downloads and more.
 You can also block specific websites, apps that might not be age-appropriate and access to location information.